Kimitsuna-Goblin/GGD/README.md

 + 3. Vertical Gradational Distribution
 + 4. Horizontal-Vertical Gradational Distribution

-The 0 and 1 of above are not kinds of GGD model, however, they can be generated for the purpose of comparing distribution models.
+The 0 and 1 of above are not kinds of GGD model.
+They can be used as criteria to determine if it is appropriate to use GGD as a distribution model for the data.

 Each of 1 to 4 of above can be further classified according to the conditions of the normal distribution of the components as follows: